afmklk/hacs-krmi-xcntr/README.md

 - Configurable refresh interval

 ## Disclaimer
-🚨 This custom component is an independent project and is not affiliated with Kermi.
+🚨 This custom component is an independent project and is not affiliated with Kermi GmbH.
 Any trademarks or product names mentioned are the property of their respective owners.
 You bear the sole risk of a possible loss of the manufacturer's warranty or any damage that may be caused by your use of this integration.
 Make sure you know what you are doing! 🚨

 ## Requirements
 ### Hardware Compatibility